Adventures in Teaching and Learning

 If you strive to deliver on these four elements of teaching in your on-ground courses, there is no doubt you have what it takes to succeed in an online or hybrid format.
 The Learning Academy, Lindenwood Online, the Lindenwood Library, the Writing Center, SASS, and others are here to provide you with resources and support you might need as you make the transition.

-Before you get started exploring our resources and opportunities for support, consider viewing this testimonial from Ana Schellmann, Professor of English in the College of Arts and Humanities, who has dedicated herself to continuous learning so that she can improve her ability to deliver courses online.
+Before you get started exploring our resources and opportunities for support, consider viewing this testimonial from Ana Schellmann, Professor of English and RISE Scholar for the College of Arts and Humanities, who has dedicated herself to continuous learning so that she can improve her ability to deliver courses online.

 Video Testimonial from Ana